Stories from the type 1 community

 Clinical trials are an essential part of T1D research.
 Before any new intervention – whether it’s a drug, device, or test – can be made available to the public, researchers need to gather evidence that it is safe and effective for people to use.
 A clinical trial is the gold standard way to do this.
 Running […]

-This National Diabetes Week (12-18 July 2020), JDRF Australia is highlighting the stories of just some of the spectacular people in the T1D community and the unique experiences they’ve had while living with diabetes.
+This National Diabetes Week, JDRF Australia is highlighting the stories of just some of the spectacular people in the T1D community and the unique experiences they’ve had while living with diabetes.
 This year, the focus is on highlighting the mental and emotional health impact of T1D.
-Perth siblings Robyn King and her […]
+Perth siblings Robyn King and her brother Greg had […]

 I am interested in hearing more about…